ga-chicago/gulp-boilerplate/README.md

 ### Installation

-Just run `npm install` and you'll be good to go.
+Just run `npm install && bower install` and you'll be good to go.

 Create a `.nvmrc` file with your preferred Node version

 ## Usage